 On September 23, 2010, the Company granted Mr. Sheerr, who is employed by the Company as the General Manager of the acquired MMB business unit described in Note 3 and is an executive officer of the Company, nonqualified stock options to purchase 100,000 shares of the Company's common stock pursuant to his employment agreement.
+On September 22, 2011 the Company granted Mr. Sheerr additional nonqualified stock options to purchase 100,000 shares of the Company's common stock, also pursuant to his employment agreement.
 The options granted are exercisable at a price representing the fair value at the date of grant and expire five years after date of grant.
 The options vest in one year.